dmenini/hgf-for-behavioural-anlysis/README.md

 3. Anxiety test: 20 questions ---> 4 levels of anxiety ---> only interested in 2 (anxious or not) = ground truth of patients
 - Tests 1 and 2 have the same cues and ground truths
 - Tests 1 and 2 ranodmly inverted to avoid side effects (boredom, learning, ...)
-- NaN treated randomly as 0, 1
-- Anxiety test from online source
+- Anxiety test bassed on STAI

 ### Postprocessing
 For both test 1 (biscuits) and test 2 (virus):